octguy/demo-spring-boot/GUIDE.md

 **Option 1: Local Development**

-- Java 17 or higher (Java 25 recommended)
+- Java 25
-- Gradle (or use the included Gradle wrapper)
+- Gradle 9.1.0 (or use the included Gradle wrapper)
 - Any modern web browser

 **Option 2: Docker Deployment (Recommended)**